Last Updated on June 3, 2023 by Ryan Conlon | Read Time 8 min

 Regardless of your pick, there’s no denying that some classic songs are simply perfect for school dances.

-Other classic artists include – Ariana Grande, Selena Gomez, Katy Perry, Pharrell Williams, Miley Cyrus, Lady Gaga and One Direction.
+Best dance songs from other classic artists include – Ariana Grande, Selena Gomez, Katy Perry, Pharrell Williams, Miley Cyrus, Lady Gaga and One Direction.

 From classic rock to contemporary artistes like Bebe Rexha and Bastille, school dances are all about great music and dance moves.